 Step 5 - The Inside of the Structure

-The temperature difference inside the building creates that warm air which interacts with the cool rain.
+The temperature difference inside the building creates that warm air that interacts with the cool rain.
 You can create a true weather barrier by first filling in the space between the studs with fiberglass.
 Next, drape the plastic sheeting over the walls and hammer them in place through the studs.
 Continue until the inner walls are covered.
 Finally, measure and cut sheets of plywood and affix in place over the plastic sheeting.
-This creates a true barrier which will reduce the risk of tin roof condensation.
+This creates a true barrier that will reduce the risk of tin roof condensation.